 - Compliance: parents must follow court orders until they are no longer in effect

-If you are unsure of your obligations, responsibilities and rights under the changes to the Divorce Act, speak to a divorce lawyer at Jennings Family Law in Calgary for a free case evaluation.
+If you are unsure of your obligations, responsibilities and rights under the changes to the Divorce Act, speak to a divorce lawyer at Jennings Family Law in Calgary for a confidential case evaluation.